St Patrick's Primary New Stevenston

 We work towards creating a community of faith and love.

 We strive for continuous improvement in our school.

 The parents who have entrusted their children to us can be confident in the knowledge that we aim to help our children to develop and grow to become happy, well-adjusted members of society in a caring Catholic environment.

 It is important that there are strong links between the school and parents.
 Parents are notified by newsletters of any information regarding school matters for example parents' meetings, social and religious events, school policy on attendance, homework, school local holiday dates and school events.
-Many parents and friends of the school have helped with activities such as infant activities, football, badminton, netball, computing, environmental studies.

 As education is a partnership between home and school, workshop sessions are arranged to help parents to help their children's learning.
 Some of these are during the day and others are in the evening.
 Reporting to parents takes place twice a year at pre-notified parents' evenings with appointments arranged.
 A written report is also issued.
-The school has an active Parents Association who fundraise to support teaching and learning in the school.
+The school has an active Parents Focus Group who fundraise to support teaching and learning in the school.